COVID-19: Indian Internet infra not prepared for shift to online teaching-learning, says QS report

 "Although, due to the outbreak of COVID-19, the world had witnessed a massive shift from the traditional Face to Face (F2F) to online platform as a mode of delivery of classes.
 Due to lack of proper infrastructure, a shift to a total reliance on the online platform for the delivery of lectures seems to be a distant dream," it added.
-According to the report, the survey with over 7600 respondents found that in order to use internet at home, 72.60 percent of the respondents use mobile hotspot, 15 pc use home broadband, 9.68 pc use WiFi dongle and 1.85 pc have poor to no internet connectivity.
+According to the report, the survey with over 7,600 respondents found that in order to use internet at home, 72.60 per cent of the respondents use mobile hotspot, 15 per cent use home broadband, 9.68 pc use WiFi dongle and 1.85 pc have poor to no internet connectivity.

-"The data revealed that amongst the respondents who used home broadband, over 3 pc faced cable cuts, 53 pc faced poor connectivity, 11.47 pc faced power issues and 32 pc faced signal issues.
-When it came to mobile hotspot, 40.18 pc faced poor connectivity, 3.19 pc faced power issues and 56.63 pc faced signal issues.
-"Studies and reports regarding the consumption of power by the state authorities reveal that the states are not using power entirely due to COVID-19 situation thereby leaving a surplus supply for private entities and general public," it said.
+"The data revealed that amongst the respondents who used home broadband, over 3 per cent faced cable cuts, 53 per cent faced poor connectivity, 11.47 per cent faced power issues and 32 per cent faced signal issues.
+When it came to mobile hotspot, 40.18 pc faced poor connectivity, 3.19 per cent faced power issues and 56.63 per cent faced signal issues.
+"Studies and reports regarding consumption of power by state authorities reveal that the states are not using power entirely due to the COVID-19 situation, thereby leaving a surplus supply for private entities and general public," the report said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)